How SCFAs Support Stress Recovery, Gut Integrity, and HPA Axis Balance

 5. Why do SCFAs help repair gut barrier damage after stress?

 Butyrate is the primary fuel for colonocytes.
-It rebuilds tight junctions, reduces immune activation, and prevents the stress → inflammation → stress loop from continuing.
+It helps restore tight junctions, reduces immune activation, and supports gut barrier and intestinal lining health, helping interrupt the stress → inflammation → stress loop.

 6. How long does it take to rebuild SCFA production?